 20 Mar Symbolism of the Old & New Covenant

 There are some division between Christianity and Judaism.
-According to Judaism, Christianity, which is the new covenant, is pagan and has nothing to do the Tanakh [Old Testament].
+According to Judaism, Christianity, which is the new covenant, is pagan.
 However the Bible uses symbols to represent both the old and new covenant.
 We will list symbolism of the old & new covenant.

 Ishmael represents the old covenant.
 He didn’t receive an inheritance from his father but did became a nation (Genesis 17:16, Genesis 21:10).
 This is similar to the people under the old covenant who doesn’t inherit anything after death (Ecclesiastes 3:19-20, Isaiah 26:15).

 Issac represents the new covenant.
 Like Issac, the people under the new covenant receives an everlasting inheritance from their father (Genesis 21:10, John 14:1-3, Revelation 3:11).
 Like Issac, people under the new covenant is blessed due to what one person did (Genesis 26:4-5, Hebrews 13:20).

 Esau represents the old covenant.
 Like the old covenant, Esau brought grief to his father (Genesis 26:34-35, Hosea 6:6, Malachi 1:2-6).
 Like Esau, people under the old covenant focused on natural things (Genesis 25:29-34, Genesis 27:41, Numbers 11:1-34, Matthew 15:1-3).